Jonas Gahr Støre: Middle East

 During Støre's tenure as Foreign Minister, Norway was one of the first governments of the Western world to recognise the Palestinian government.
 In 2011 it became known that Støre had been in direct contact with Hamas leader Khaled Meshaal.
 Former Conservative Prime Minister Kåre Willoch has also emphasized that dialogue with Hamas is important.
 Støre has hailed the humanitarian work of Mads Gilbert and Erik Fosse in the Gaza Strip, and both Støre and former Conservative Prime Minister Kåre Willoch wrote endorsements for their book Eyes in Gaza on the Gaza War.
 Støre wrote that Gilbert and Fosse "have shown great courage and acted in accordance with the best medical traditions, namely by helping the oppressed".
 Støre has condemned Israeli occupation of Palestinian land as contrary to international law.
 In 2015, Støre said a Labour government would recognise the State of Palestine.

 China

 In a 2015 BBC interview, Støre was criticized by Geir Lundestad, the Nobel Prize Committee Secretary, for trying to dissuade the Norwegian Nobel Committee from awarding the prize to Chinese dissident Liu Xiaobo in 2010, for fear it would strain Norway's business relationship with Beijing.
 The Nobel committee, chaired by former prime minister Thorbjørn Jagland, ignored the warnings and honored Liu.
 Subsequently, Støre ruled out apologising to China over the award.

 Libya

 As foreign minister, Støre oversaw Norway's participation in the 2011 NATO-led military intervention in Libya.
 Norway's participation in the intervention was controversial on the far–left, and the communist party Red reported him to the police for alleged war crimes.

 Other activities

 He is a member of the board of trustees for the International Crisis Group.

+Støre is a supporter of the English Premier League club Leeds United.